Ganesh Benzoplast Ltd (NSE: GANESHBE) Q3 2026 Earnings Call dated Feb. 19, 2026

 Vishal Prasad

+5% to 10%.
 Okay.
-And second question is.
-So I was trying to figure out the area of the two lines that we have in the npt.
-Somehow I could not find it for.
-The.
-Old land that we have.
+And second question is, sir, I was trying to figure out the area of the two lands that we have in JNPT.
+Somehow, I could not find it for the old land that we have.
 So can you help me with the total area of the old land?

 What do you mean old land?